cloudera/flink-tutorials/flink-simple-quickstart/README.md

 ### Computing GC warnings and heap alerts

-The core data processing logic is encapsulated in the `HeapMonitorPipeline.computeHeapAlerts(DataStream<HeapMetrics> statsInput, ParameterTool params)` method that takes as input the DataStream of heap information and should produce a datastream of alerts when the conditions are met.
+The core data processing logic is encapsulated in the `HeapMonitorPipeline.computeHeapAlerts(DataStream<HeapMetrics> statsInput, ParameterTool params)` method that takes as input the strean of heap information and should produce a stream of alerts when the conditions are met.

 The reason for structuring the code this way is to make our pipeline easily testable later by replacing our production data source with the test data stream.

 The core alerting logic is implemented in the `AlertingFunction` class.
 It is a `FlatMapFunction` that filters out incoming heap stats objects according to the configured thresholds and converts them to `HeapAlerts`.
-We levarage the `ParameterTool` object coming from our main progrem entry point to make these alerting thresholds configurable when using the flink client later.
+We leverage the `ParameterTool` object coming from our main program entry point to make these alerting thresholds configurable when using the Flink client later.

 ## Running the application from IntelliJ

 The quickstart application is based on the upstream Flink quickstart maven archetype.
 The project can be imported into IntelliJ by following the instructions from the public Flink documentation: https://ci.apache.org/projects/flink/flink-docs-stable/dev/projectsetup/java_api_quickstart.html#maven

+In order to run applications directly from the IDE you must enable the `add-dependencies-for-IDEA` profile, to ensure that provided dependencies that would be otherwise supplied by the runtime environment are available here.

 Simply run the class `HeapMonitorPipeline` from the IDE which should print one or multiple lines to the console (depending on the number of cores of your machine chosen as default parallelism):
 ```